Housing Questions - FAQ

 Please review the Room Selection information packet for dates of the room selection process.
 You will not qualify for the room selection process if you do not pay your deposit by the deadline.

-New students must complete their housing contract and online housing preference information by May 1.
+New students must complete their housing contract and deposit information by May 1.

 Can I have a single room as a freshman or a new student?